CuBoulder/express_documentation/docs/behat.md

 There are already instructions on running tests locally that explain how the Express site connects to Sauce Labs durning a test run, https://github.com/CuBoulder/express/tree/dev/tests/behat.
 Travis CI has an easy way of starting up the "Sauce Connect Proxy" binary, and setup there will be different than manually starting the proxy locally.

+# Guidelines When Writing Tests

+- No general wait steps ever, Pick an element on the page and wait for that to appear using `I wait for the <element> element to appear` step definition.
+The only exception are things like the count-up shortcode that are time-based
+- Scenario Outlines are to be used when there are multiple variables that need tested.
+If only one variable is used then it slows the test down by repeating steps before the variable is used.
+Add multiple lines that map to each variable in that case instead of using Scenario Outlines.
+- No need for `@api` tag.
+This was used in the past for a driver that integrated with Drupal, but that driver is no longer used.
+- You need to think about how this works when no bundles are enabled.
+Example: People filter labels in the Express feature folder.
+That won't work if the People Bundle isn't enabled.
+As bundles are moved out of the Express repository, tests need to take that into account.

 # Optimizing Tests

 @todos: